 BLESSING & STABILITY

 SCS has since focused on expanding our programming – both academic and extracurricular.
 We earned dual-accreditation from the Association of Christian Schools International (ACSI) and the Middle States Association of Colleges and Schools (MSA) in 2008.
-We now educate 580 students in grades PreK3 through 12, offering seven AP courses and three dual-enrollment courses, hosting 18 athletic teams, and including award-winning arts programs.
-Salisbury Christian is very proud of all God has accomplished in our school over the past 52 years, and we are looking ahead to all that will happen in 50 more!
+We now educate 580 students in grades Toddlers through Grade 12, offering 12 advanced courses for college credit, hosting 19 athletic teams, and including award-winning arts programs.
+Salisbury Christian is very proud of all God has accomplished in our school over the past 56 years, and we are looking ahead to all that will happen in 50 more!